-While we have stressed the need to be consistent, it's worth trying different techniques to present early advice for discussion and guidance from decision-makers.
+While we have stressed the need to be consistent, it's worth trying different techniques to present early advice for discussion and guidance from decision-makers - especially if you are doing this in a workshop-type process.
 Many use A3s or PowerPoint reports/slide packs for this purpose.

-These allow you a bit more freedom to put forward information and analysis in different ways, e.g. infographics, diagrams, tables etc. This can make for a good discussion with or between decision-makers and allows the topic to be looked at from different perspectives.
+These allow you a bit more freedom to put forward information and analysis in different ways, e.g. infographics, diagrams, table etc. This can make for a good discussion with or between decision-makers and allows the topic to be looked at from different perspectives.